This Chicken Tikka Masala style curry is made in the slow cooker for extra depth of flavour and ultra tender chicken!

 How to make chicken curry in the slow cooker (quick summary)

-- Add chicken, onion, garlic, ginger & puree to cooker with passata, water, leftover spices and sugar.
+- Add chicken, onion, garlic, ginger & puree to slow cooker with passata, water, leftover spices and sugar.

 - Give it a good stir, pop lid on and cook.